Deadly tornado in North Carolina; bitter cold sweeps Plains

-At least three people were killed after a tornado tore through a seaside town in North Carolina as millions of people in Texas remained in the dark early Tuesday amid subfreezing temperatures.
+At least three people were killed when a tornado tore through a seaside town in North Carolina as millions of people in Texas remained in the dark early Tuesday amid subfreezing temperatures.

-The deadly tornado, which authorities said left at least 10 people injured, hit just after midnight Tuesday in southeastern Brunswick County near Grissettown in the Ocean Ridge Plantation Community.
-The tornado destroyed homes, downing powerlines that left thousands without electricity and snapping trees in half, news outlets reported.
+The tornado also left at least 10 people injured after it hit just after midnight Tuesday in southeastern Brunswick County near Grissettown in the Ocean Ridge Plantation Community, authorities said.
+The tornado destroyed homes, downed powerlines that left thousands without electricity and snapped trees in half, news outlets reported.

 “It’s something like I have never seen before.
 A lot of destruction.
 It’s going to be a long recovery process,” Brunswick County Sheriff John Ingram said at a press conference early Tuesday.